toyamarodrigo/generator/README.md

 # Rodri Yeoman generator

-My yeoman generator for react eslint (soon typescript and Nextjs) Will add more in the future when needed
+My yeoman generator for react eslint
+Will add more in the future when needed

 You will need to install `yo` Yeoman generator